 Motion Sickness on AIDAcosma: What to Expect and How to Prepare

-AIDAcosma is a Excellence Class ship operated by AIDA Cruises, carrying up to 5,252 passengers.
-At 184,000 gross tons, it is moderately susceptible to ocean motion.
-AIDA Cruises routes for this vessel primarily cover Mediterranean and Northern Europe and Canary Islands.
+At 184,000 gross tons, AIDAcosma is moderately susceptible to ocean motion.
+It is an Excellence Class ship operated by AIDA Cruises, carrying up to 5,252 passengers, and AIDA Cruises routes for this vessel primarily cover Mediterranean and Northern Europe and Canary Islands.

 AIDAcosma is the second Excellence Class ship at 184,000 GT.
 Mediterranean and Canary Islands routes are typically calm.
 Northern European summer cruises (Norway, Iceland, Baltic) are mostly smooth, but North Sea crossings in shoulder seasons can produce moderate motion.